 If you have any questions about your property and its policy which its running we would suggest you get in touch with Jake Ashdown on (01323) 894400 and press option one and ask for Jake.

-Jake should be able to assist you also if you have a number of requirements which the meeting (normally identified in the recent risk assessment) and that the funding of these requirements may be difficult to meet.
-It would normally come out with a tangible and realistic timescale to reach compliance which shouldn’t be too big a burden on the residents but bear in mind their safety
+Jake should be able to assist you.
+If you have a number of requirements which the meeting (normally identified in the recent risk assessment), and that the funding of these requirements may be difficult to meet.
+It would normally come out with a tangible and realistic timescale to reach compliance, which shouldn’t be too big a burden on the residents but bear in mind their safety.